UCL-ARC/fortran-unit-testing-lesson/episodes/3-refactor-fortran.md

 #### Challenge

-Update any poorly names variables in John's code to have clear names which make it clear what they are.
+Update any poorly named variables in John's code to have clear names which make it clear what they are.

 :::::::::::::::::::::::: solution